Geddy Lee: Basses

-In the early days of Rush, Lee used a Fender Precision Bass, which eventually had its body modified and refinished to a blue "teardrop"-shape.
+In the early days of Rush all the way up to their debut album, Lee used a Fender Precision Bass, and eventually had its body modified and refinished to a blue "teardrop"-shape.
 Inspired by the distinctive sound of Yes bassist Chris Squire, Lee then acquired a black Rickenbacker 4001 bass, which remained his main instrument from the 1970s up until the early 1980s.
+During the band's "synth era" in the mid-1980s, Lee used Steinberger and later Wal basses, the latter of which he described as having more of a "jazzy" tone.
+From 1993's Counterparts onward, Lee began using the Fender Jazz Bass almost exclusively, returning to his trademark high treble sound.
+Lee had first used the Jazz Bass (alongside his Rickenbacker) to record Moving Pictures on songs such as "Tom Sawyer."

 In 1998, Fender released the Geddy Lee Jazz Bass, available in Black and 3-Color Sunburst (as of 2009).
 This signature model is a recreation of Lee's favourite bass, a 1972 Fender Jazz that he bought in a pawn shop in Kalamazoo, Michigan in 1978.
 In 2015, Fender released a revised USA model of his signature bass, with most of the changes reflecting those Lee had made to his own instrument over the years.

 Lee has been a longtime user of RotoSound strings.
 He uses Swing Bass RS66LD (.45-.105) on a majority of his basses, but used Funkmaster FM66 (.30-.90) on his Wal basses from 1985 to 1992.